China says 2014 military budget to rise 12.2 percent

 Nevertheless, experts say it could be decades before China's military is a match for America's armed forces.

-"We remain concerned about a lack of transparency regarding China's growing military and its increasingly assertive behavior in the maritime domain," Helvey said.
+"We remain concerned about a lack of transparency regarding China's growing military and its increasingly assertive behaviour in the maritime domain," Helvey said.

 China has repeatedly said the world has nothing to fear from its military spending, which it says is needed for legitimate defensive purposes.

-Its neighbors, however, have become increasingly nervous about Beijing's expanding military, and the latest double-digit rise could reinforce disquiet in the region.
+Its neighbours, however, have become increasingly nervous about Beijing's expanding military, and the latest double-digit rise could reinforce disquiet in the region.

 China and Japan have locked horns over uninhabited rocky islands each claims in the East China Sea.